ceph/ceph/doc/cephadm/operations.rst

 Default behavior
 ----------------

-Cephadm normally stores an SSH key in the monitor that is used to connect to remote hosts.
-When the cluster is bootstrapped, this SSH key is generated automatically.
-Normally, no additional configuration is necessary.
+Cephadm stores an SSH key in the monitor that is used to connect to remote hosts.
+When the cluster is bootstrapped, this SSH key is generated automatically and no additional configuration is necessary.

 A *new* SSH key can be generated with::